KennyLoRI/pubMedNLP/DOCUMENTATION.md

 [^3]: Gao, Yunfan, et al. "Retrieval-augmented generation for large language models: A survey." arXiv preprint arXiv:2312.10997 (2023).

 [^4]: Carbonell, Jaime, and Jade Goldstein.
 "The use of MMR, diversity-based reranking for reordering documents and producing summaries."
 Proceedings of the 21st annual international ACM SIGIR conference on Research and development in information retrieval.
 1998.

+[^5]: Brown, Dorian.
+"Rank_bm25".
+Retrieved from: https://github.com/dorianbrown/rank_bm25.
+Date: 15.02.2024

+[^6]: Lv, Yuanhua, and ChengXiang Zhai.
+"When documents are very long, bm25 fails!."
+Proceedings of the 34th international ACM SIGIR conference on Research and development in Information Retrieval.
+2011.